ben/ben.github.com/source/_posts/2012-10-24-the-best-part-of-waking-up.markdown

 ## The Power of Habit

 We like to think of ourselves as sentient beings with free will.
-This is a pleasant fiction, with many practical benefits, but as any psychologiest will tell you, it's not exactly true.
+This is a pleasant fiction, with many practical benefits, but as any psychologist will tell you, it's not exactly true.
 On any given day, it's likely that a person will do the same thing she did yesterday, as opposed to a completely new thing.
 We're mammals, and habit is powerful.